 The L1 visa-holder may apply for an extension of stay in increments of 2 years, until they have reached the maximum limit of 7 years for L-1A employees or 5 years for L-1B employees.
 The L2 visa can be extended at the same time as the renewal of the L1 visa-holder’s status.

-Does an L2 visa lead to a green card?
+L2 visa to green card?

 One of the biggest advantages of the L1 visa is that it is considered to be ‘dual intent’.
 This means that L1 visa-holders can eventually apply to become a permanent resident, also commonly known as obtaining a green card, provided they meet the qualifying requirement.
+This also means that if the permanent residency application of the L1 visa-holder is approved, the L2 visa-holder may also be eligible for a green card.
+This is because the L2 visa status is directly tied to that of the L1 primary visa-holder.

 Need assistance?